radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/security-commands.md

 ![security commands](Media/Image17.1.jpg)

-As an alternative, you can configure the cipher and key from command line using the <RLI_HOME>/bin/vdsconfig utility.
-Attribute encryption is only applicable to RadiantOne Universal Directory (HDAP) stores and persistent cache.
+As an alternative, you can configure the cipher and key using the REST API.
+Attribute encryption is only applicable to RadiantOne directory (HDAP) stores and persistent cache.
 Once you’ve defined the cipher and key, it cannot be changed if there are stores and/or persistent caches that use it.
 If you need to change the cipher/key, you must remove the existing attribute encryption.
 For details on how to do this, see the [RadiantOne Namespace Configuration Guide](/documentation/namespace-configuration-guide/01-introduction).

 Support for client certificate/PIV card authentication and client certificate DN Mapping is configured from Main Control Panel, Settings tab, Security section, SSL.